-In order to calculate the cumulative distribution of infrared excesses that would result if a fraction ζ{poll} of the sample have a flat, opaque dust disc, we place N = 100discs, based on our fiducial disc model, around every star in the sample.
+In order to calculate the cumulative distribution of infrared excesses that would result if a fraction ζ{poll} of the sample have a flat, opaque dust disc, we place N = 100 discs, based on our fiducial disc model, around every star in the sample.
 Each disc is assigned a random inclination based on an isotropic distribution, such that the number of discs with inclination between i and i + di is proportional to $\sin i$.
-For each star in the sample, we take the effective temperature, T , stellar radius, R and the predicted stellar flux, as calculated in §2, then the infrared excess at $4.5\mu m$ in the model population is calculated as $\eta{4.5\mu m} = \frac{F{\text{thick}}}{F{\alpha}}$, where $F{\rm thick}$ is the emission from an opaque, flat dust disc calculated using Eq.
-2. The cumulative distribution of infrared excesses is then calculated, taking into account that only a fraction ζ{poll} of the sample have a disc.
+For each star in the sample, we take the effective temperature, T , stellar radius, R , and predicted stellar flux, as calculated in Section 2, and then the infrared excess at 4.5 μm in the model population is calculated as $\eta{4.5 \, \mu m} = \frac{F{\text{thick}}}{F_c}$, where F{thick} is the emission from an opaque, flat dust disc calculated using equation (2).
+The cumulative distribution of infrared excesses is then calculated, taking into account that only a fraction ζ{poll} of the sample have a disc.
 This technique assumes that every star in our sample has an equal probability to have a dust disc, independent of any observed pollution or infrared emission.